Shoulder pain is a common complaint we treat at Wisdom Physiotherapy.

 The pain experienced, often attributed to the shoulder joint, is described as a pinching feeling or “very deep inside”.
 The shoulder joint is a ball and socket.
 So it’s important to have structures that are strong enough to hold it together, to make sure it does not pop out or roll off the surface.

 The joint works on balance and equilibriums.
 If one structure moves out of line, other structures are affected as well – spiralling into a chicken and egg cycle.
 Therefore, if you have shoulder pain, it is important that you seek expert Physiotherapy treatment.
 A simple massage will not resolve the underlying causes of a shoulder issue.
 Shoulder pain often worsens without effective treatment.

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.
 At Wisdom Physiotherapy, we have extensive experience treating shoulders.
 We provide treatment specific to your condition, goals, and needs, this may include:

 - soft and deep tissue massage

-- specific home-exercise prescription
+- specific home-exercise prescription and strengthening programs

 - postural retraining & muscle activation

-Don’t wait for your pain to get worse, come an see us and start your recovery today.
+Don’t wait for your shoulder pain to get worse, come an see us and start your recovery today.
 Call us on (08) 6389 2947 to find out more, or make an appointment or click here to book online.